 The American Women's College at Bay Path University

 Scholarships are essentially free money—financial aid that does not have to be repaid.
-Most scholarships are merit-based while grants are often need-based.
-In 2019, The American Women's College is pleased to offer the following new scholarships!

 Even if you receive scholarships and/or grants, you are still encouraged to explore additional available resources.
 Many scholarship monies go unclaimed because the right candidate did not research and apply for the funds.